Mlakshmipravallika/AWS-Static-Webpage/README.md

 1. Sign in to AWS Management Console
 2. Create an S3 Buctet
-3. Upload Your website Files
+3. Upload Your website Files, Set permissions
-4. Set permissions
-5. Enable Static Website Hosting
+4. Enable Static Website Hosting
-6. DNS Configuration
+5. DNS Configuration
-7. Testing
+6. Testing

 # Step 1: Sign in to AWS Management Console